jrobison153/kube-configs/README.md

 # Layout

-`istio` - Scripts to install and unistall istio from the cluster `alpha` - Helm charts showing how to create a secure isolated team `user` - Scripts to create RBAC user accounts and add them to minikube as users
+`istio` - Scripts to install and uninstall istio from the cluster `alpha` - Helm charts showing how to create a secure isolated team `user` - Scripts to create RBAC user accounts and add them to minikube as users